View our courses available through Clearing and get an instant decision online.

 The content of the Robotics and Smart Technologies MSc draws on a range of research specialisms within Engineering at Staffordshire University, allowing students to benefit from working alongside leading academics.
 This allows the content to maintain its currency by supporting staff to integrate their research into their teaching practice.
 MSc students have the opportunity to develop MSc projects supported by the research specialism of the staff team, allowing them to actively participate in the research culture with Engineering.

-David's expertise focuses on Control engineering, signal processing, electrical circuit analysis, analogue electronics, hardware-based digital electronics, radar.
+Dave's expertise focuses on Control engineering, signal processing, electrical circuit analysis, analogue electronics, hardware-based digital electronics, radar.

 His research interests focus on Social Implications of Technology, Technology and Society.